meabed/mongoosastic-ts/docs/README.md

 #### Auto indexing

-Mongoosastic try to auto index documents in favor of mongoose's [middleware](http://mongoosejs.com/docs/middleware.html) feature.
+Mongoosastic-ts try to auto index documents in favor of mongoose's [middleware](http://mongoosejs.com/docs/middleware.html) feature.

-Mongoosastic will auto index when `document.save`/`Model.findOneAndUpdate`/`Model.insertMany`/`document.remove`/`Model.findOneAndRemove`, but not include `Model.remove`/`Model.update`.
+Mongoosastic-ts will auto index when `document.save`/`Model.findOneAndUpdate`/`Model.insertMany`/`document.remove`/`Model.findOneAndRemove`, but not include `Model.remove`/`Model.update`.

-And you should have `new: true` options when `findOneAndUpdate` so that mongoosastic can get new values in post hook.
+And you should have `new: true` options when `findOneAndUpdate` so that mongoosastic-ts can get new values in post hook.

 #### Search immediately after es-indexed event